jimklimov/fty-sensor-gpio/README.md

 type           = door-contact-sensor
 normal-state   = closed
 gpx-direction  = GPI
+power-source   = external
 alarm-severity = WARNING
 alarm-message  = Door has been $status
 ```

+'power-source' allows to specify if a sensor is:

+* self-powered, through the GPI itself (value: 'internal'),
+* external powered, through another GPO or a pure external source
+(value: 'external').

 'alarm-message' can be adapted at runtime through the use of some variables, to
 adapt the alert message: